arez/arez/docs/computed_values.md

 access the cached value or recalculate the value if it is stale.
 The {@api_url: ComputedValue} contains the necessary logic required to determine staleness and notify dependencies.
 Internally it uses instances of {@api_url: Observable}
 and {@api_url: Observer} to achieve this goal.

+When the computed values is created, several callback can be supplied that allow the developer to customize behaviour when certain state transitions occur.
+These callbacks are typically used if the computed value needs to interact with platform services to keep the computed value up to date. i.e. In a web browser environment, a computed value may add an event listener to browser objects so that it can invalidate the cached value in response to events from the browser.

+The callbacks are:

+* **onActivate**: This callback is invoked when the computed value goes from having no observers to having 1 or more observers.
+This callback is often used to subscribe to changes from the native platform.
+* **onDeactivate**: This callback is invoked when the computed value goes from having 1 or more observers to having no observers.
+This callback is often used to unsubscribe from changes from the native platform.
+* **onStale**: This callback is invoked when the computed value is stale and needs to be recomputed.
+This callback is often used to initiate processes to update the computed value.
+* **onDispose**: This callback is invoked when the computed value is disposed.
+This callback is used to release resources (i.e. event listeners) that have been allocated in other callbacks.